Ground covers, Herbs, Perennials

 Low-growing shade lovers with quiet charm.
 In many kinds, foliage is attractively dappled with gray or silver.
 The long-stalked leaves are mostly in basal clumps, though there are a few on the flower stalks.
 Plants bloom in late winter or early spring (just before leaves appear or as they emerge), bearing drooping clusters of funnel-shaped, typically blue or purplish flowers.
 After flowering finishes, more leaves arise from the base of the clump.

 Native to Europe.
-Grows 8 to 12 in. high, 1 1/2 ft. wide, with narrowish dark green leaves and bright blue flowers that open from pink buds.
+Grows to 8–12 in. high aand 1 1/2 ft. wide, with narrowish dark green leaves and bright blue flowers that open from pink buds.
+P. a. azurea has sky blue blossoms.

 From Europe.
-Grows 1 to 1 1/2 ft. high, 2 ft. wide, with elliptical, medium green, silver-spotted leaves and blue flowers opening from pink buds.
-Specialists usually offer named selections.
+Grows to 1 1/ ft. high and 2 ft. wide, with elliptical, medium green, silver-spotted leaves and blue flowers opening from pink buds.
+Specialists usually offer named selections, including early-blooming ‘Highdown’ (‘Lewis Palmer’), with deep blue blossoms; old favorite ‘Mrs. Moon’, with large leaves and pink flowers aging from pink to blue; ‘Sissinghurst White’, with large white blooms; and ‘Smoky Blue’, with blue flowers atop deep green, white-spotted leaves.